Every day 1000 children die from a disease that no one talks about

 An Unforgettable Night of Hope and Elegance

-Tuesday, July 15th, 2025 at Nikki Beach Saint-Tropez
+Thursday, July 16th, 2026 at Nikki Beach Saint-Tropez

 Step into a world of chic sophistication and radiant glamour, where breathtaking decor meets the energy of an extraordinary cause.

-With Cathy’s unique charisma and creative spirit, this first Gala will transcend expectations to become a truly magical and unforgettable experience.
+With Cathy’s unique charisma and creative spirit, this Gala will transcend expectations to become a truly magical and unforgettable experience.

 Good vibes, Emotions, and Great People